extremeshok/clamav-unofficial-sigs/README.md

  - Enabled by default, no configuration required

 ## Change Log
-### Version 5.X.X (updated 2016-04-XX)
+### Version 5.1.0 (updated 2016-04-08)
  - eXtremeSHOK.com Maintenance
  - Added --install-cron this will automatically generate and install the cron file
  - Added --install-logrotate this will automatically generate and install the logrotate file
  - Change official URL of SecuriteInfo signatures
  - Added a new database (securiteinfoandroid.hdb) for SecuriteInfo
  - Remove database files after disabling a database group by @reneschuster
  - Updated Gentoo OS config by @orlitzky
- - Bump config to 59
- - move function clamav_files
+ - Regroup functiuons
+ - Increase travis-ci code testing
- - Set minimum config required to 59
+ - Set minimum config required to 60
+ - Bump config to 60

 ### Version 5.0.6 (updated 2016-04-04)
  - eXtremeSHOK.com Maintenance